AndrewAnnex/SpiceyPy/docs/remote_sensing.rst

 ::

        1. The differences observed are due to the computation method.
-The ``Intercept/ellipsoid'' method defines the sub-solar point as the target surface intercept of the line containing the Sun and the target's center, while the ``Near point/ellipsoid'' method defines the sub-solar point as the the nearest point on the target relative to the Sun.
+The "Intercept/ellipsoid" method defines the sub-solar point as the target surface intercept of the line containing the Sun and the target's center, while the "Near point/ellipsoid" method defines the sub-solar point as the the nearest point on the target relative to the Sun.
 Since Phoebe is not spherical, these two points are not the same: